Zahid295/spice-enjoy-house/README.md

 Ensure PostgreSQL is installed on your computer and ports are open.
 Create a virtual environment for installing the Python modules in the pip file.
 Run python3 makemigrations, migrate and runserver.

+## Credits

+### Content

+The structure and layout of the README file were inspired by the templates provided by the Code Institute.

+The visual elements and images that enhance the project were sourced from Pixabay.

+The foundational template for the Python code was graciously supplied by the Code Institute.

+The “I think Therefore I blog” walkthrough from the Code Institute was a significant source of inspiration and guidance for this project.